fuzao-jbl/Apartment-Rent-Prediction---Sao-Carlos/README.md

 At last, the guiapp is actually just a simple program that loads the pipeline, the model and asks for data, then it predicts the rent price.

+To run the GUI application, you must have installed the requirements:
+  - Pandas,
+  - Scikit Learn;
+  - Joblib;
+  - Tkinter;
+  - Pickle;

+You can install them running: pip install pandas, sklearn, joblib, tkinter, pickle

 Warning: my dataset is really small, so the prediction won't be perfect but just a good approximation and the data won't be collected again, so if you are using the program too long after the data was collected (13/09/2022), there might be differences because of the age of the dataset.